AdobeDocs/experience-manager-65.en/help/forms/using/standard-validation-error-messages-adaptive-forms.md

 ![error handler workflow to understand how to add custom error handler in forms](/help/forms/using/assets/error-handler-workflow.png)

-The Adaptive Form validates the inputs you provide in fields based on pre-set validation criteria and checks for various errors returned by the REST endpoint configured to invoke an external service.
+The Adaptive Form validates the inputs that you provide in fields based on pre-set validation criteria and checks for various errors returned by the REST endpoint configured to invoke an external service.
 You can set the validation criteria based on the data source that you use with the Adaptive Form.
 For example, if you use RESTful web services as the data source, you can define the validation criteria in a Swagger definition file.

 If the input values meet the validation criteria, the values are submitted to the data source else, the Adaptive Form displays an error message using an error handler.
-Similar to this approach, Adaptive Forms integrates with custom error handlers to perform data validations.
+Similar to this approach, Adaptive Forms integrate with custom error handlers to perform data validations.
 If the input values do not meet the validation criteria, the error messages display at a field level in the Adaptive Form.
 This occurs when the validation error message returned by the server is in the standard message format.

 ## Uses of error handlers {#uses-of-error-handler}